‘Ladies Of London’ Stars Confirm No Season 3 Reunion Show

 “sophiestanbury: @ruthhtellezz thank you super sweet… let’s see if we come back??
 Xxxx”

-Juliet Angus also confirmed that there is no season 3 reunion show.
+Juliet Angus also confirmed that there is no Season 3 reunion show.
 In response to one viewer who asked about a reunion show, Juliet admitted that the cast didn’t film one nor will they, something that she regrets since she has unfinished business that she would love to clear up.

 Not this year, sadly.
 But boy, would I love one to clear some things up #unfinishedbusiness #ladiesoflondon https://t.co/ACFHeVdSgg